martincapovcak/data-structures/README.md

 ### #Properties

+- items

 #### > items

+Type: Array</br>
+Visibility: Private</br>
+Info: Stores the stack

 ### #Methods

+- push()
+- pop()
+- peek()
+- size()
+- isEmpty()
+- print()
+- purge()

 #### > push(param)

+@param: element</br>
+@Type: Any

+Info: Adds element to the top of a stack

 #### > pop()

+Returns: element</br>
+Info: Removes top element from stack and returns it

 #### > peek()

+Returns: element</br>
+Info: Returns top element from the stack

 #### > size()

+Returns: Number</br>
+Info: Returns the size of a stack

 #### > isEmpty()

+Returns: Bool</br>
+Info: Returns true if the stack is empty, else returns false

 #### > print()

+Info: Prints Queue as a table to console

 #### > purge()

+Returns: Array</br>
+Info: Removes all elements from the stack

 ---